clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/Deng-Shen.jpeg"/>
         <h3 class="team-member-name">Dacian Deng</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">I am DENG Shen Dacian, a second-year BSc(QFin) student, currently serving as a junior portfolio manager at CIM and leading the publicity team.
-With a keen interest in equity investment, my focus lies predominantly on the Hong Kong and US equity markets.
-I am eager to enhance my understanding of equity investment through my association with CIM, as it offers an invaluable platform for me to expand my knowledge in this field.</p>
+        <p class="team-member-description">DENG Shen Dacian is a second-year BSc(QFin) student with a keen interest in equity investment.
+Currently serving as a junior portfolio manager at CIM, Dacian also leads the publicity team.
+His primary focus lies on the Hong Kong and US equity markets, and he is eager to enhance his understanding of equity investment through his association with CIM.
+Dacian views CIM as an invaluable platform that offers him the opportunity to expand his knowledge in this field.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">